alphagov/inside-government-admin-guide/first-steps/find-documents.md

 ### Filter by title or slug

-This looks like a search box but actually filters the text to find the words you type.
-You can filter using consecutive words from the document's title or the slug of the public-facing URL.
+You can filter using consecutive words from the document's title or the slug of the public-facing URL on GOV.UK (for example 'making-roads-safer').

 ![Document filters 2](document-filters-2.png)

-Type in a word or phrase (must be consecutive words) and hit return.
+The search filters the text to find the words you type.
+Type in consecutive words from the title or a slug (including hyphens) and hit return.

-...or...

-Type in the slug of a published document from the GOV.UK URL (for example 'making-roads-safer').

-### Filter by author or organisation.
+### Filter by author or organisation

 You can filter documents by any department or agency, or you can find documents that have been created or edited by yourself or other colleagues.